fabric8io/fabric8/docs/getStarted/index.md

 * [**Vagrant with Kubernetes**](vagrant-kubernetes.html)

-  This is the easiest and fastest way to get started with Fabric8 and Kubernetes locally.
+  If you already have Vagrant and VirtualBox installed and want to use it to work with Fabric8 and Kubernetes locally then this option is for you.
   All you need is [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed locally.
   Check out how to [Create the Fabric8 Vagrant Image for Kubernetes](vagrant-kubernetes.html)

 * [**Vagrant with OpenShift Origin**](vagrant.html)

-  This is the easiest and fastest way to get started with Fabric8 and OpenShift Origin locally.
+  If you already have Vagrant and VirtualBox installed and want to use it to work with Fabric8 and OpenShift Origin locally then this option is for you.
   All you need is [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed locally.
   Check out how to [Create the Fabric8 Vagrant Image for OpenShift Origin](vagrant.html)